 The commercial crime insurance policy protected the business against the loss caused due to robbery.

 Carrier legal liability insurance covers the insured for the physical loss or damage to goods or merchandise directly caused by fire or/an accident to the vehicle while such goods or merchandise are in transit.
 It covers the losses of the goods or merchandise when they are in the custody of the insured.

 A transportation company was in the business of transporting assignments of other companies to their destined locations.
 During one such transit, the goods of a small business owner were damaged due to the accident.
 However, the carrier’s legal liability insurance secured by the transportation company helped it to cover the financial loss caused to the business owner.

 Product liability insurance covers the business against the claims arising with respect to its products and services.
 The claims may arise due to personal injury or property damage caused due to the products or services of the business.

 A paint manufacturer imported the cardboard material required to produce color charts for different paints.
 However, the finished product of cardboard supplied by the vendor was of a sub-standard quality which caused the final coat of paint to appear a shade lighter.
 As a result, the paint manufacturer suffered losses and sued the vendor for the same.
 The product liability insurance policy of the vendor helped him cover the losses.

 8) Trade credit insurance:

-A steel company sells a large shipment of raw product to its major client company, who in turn makes other steel products and sells it in the market.
+A steel company sells a large shipment of raw products to its major client company, which in turn makes other steel products and sells it in the market.
 In the case where the client company is unable to pay back to the steel manufacturer, due to loss of business, the trade credit insurance policy will cover the steel manufacturers for the portion of the debt.